ngpeijiun/stat/100/lesson02.md

     - **Non-probability Sampling**

-      Sample does not have known probability of being selected as an inconvenience or voluntary response surveys
+      Sample does not have known probability of being selected as an convenience or voluntary response surveys

 ### 2.4.1 Probability Sampling